Malabarba/Keystone/README.md

 back into the next.
 Navigation of the game menus is under works, but not supported yet.

-There are two versions of the *Keystone* executable: one is designed for full-sized keyboards and doesn't interfere with any keys normally used for typing; the second is designed for smaller (laptop) keyboards and it does use some alphabet keys.
+There are two versions of the *Keystone* executable:

+1. [The Standard Version][] is designed for full-sized keyboards and doesn't interfere with any keys normally used for typing;
+2. [The Laptop Version][] is designed for smaller keyboards and it does use some alphabet keys.

 ### Full-Sized ###